 Representatives also presented a particularly strong view when it came to the lack of safety data available with respect to the reproductive and endocrine systems.
 Although it was acknowledged that, in ethical terms, some information was only available from animal studies.

 “We are not saying CBD is unsafe, just that we have insufficient data to assess if it is safe at the proposed human daily intake.”

-In the UK, the Food Standards Agency advises healthy adults to cap their daily CBD intake at 70mg.
+In the UK, the Food Standards Agency advises healthy adults to cap their daily CBD intake at 70mg (Note: this figure has since been revised by FSA to 10mg in guidance issued on 12 October 2023).
 Europe’s food safety body says it does not know what stance the FSA may take against their currently stated acceptable limit.